 Create an index

-Create an index when you create a table
+Create an index during table creation

 CREATE TABLE IF NOT EXISTS sale_detail_bloom(